Danube Wine Challenge / International Wine Competition

 2/ The category winner will be announced for each of the remaining categories in accordance with these Statutes.
 The winner will be the highest-scoring wine.

-3/ Prix VINOFED – for the best rated still dry wine (0 – 4 g/l reducing sugars), either white, rosé or red.
+3/ Prix VINOFED – for the best rated still dry wine in the competition (0 – 4 g/l reducing sugars), either white, rosé or red.

 - Veltlínske zelené (Grüner Veltliner)